banachtech/chartist/README.md

 # Technical Charting Application

-Clone the repo and activate the Python virtual environment and load the dependencies with
+Clone the repo and install the dependencies with

 ```bash
 pip install -r requirement.txt